Bridging Prediction and Intervention Problems in Social Systems: Background

 To illustrate what we mean by institutional context, we introduce program logic models from the program evaluation literature.
 Program evaluation is the field of evaluating causal impacts of interventions, social programs, or processes, which were often devised to improve social conditions.
 A program logic diagram (example in \Cref{fig:program-logic-model}) simply connects organizational resources and processes with their ultimate goals.\footnote{At the very left/beginning of the diagram, the inputs to the program are resources: such as staff (who may be overseeing recommendations), available data, or other resources.
 At the very right are ultimate policy goals, which a program (for example, introducing a new predictive model into a decision-making process) aims to influence and make progress towards.
 For example, prediction models are often used to triage limited resources; but overall policy goals might be better achieved by increasing the amount of resources rather than working on the margin to re-allocate who receives limited resources.
 In between, the organization conducts programmatic activities: these simply comprise the interactions of organizations with individuals, including observation/measurement and other decisions.
 In medicine, patients receive care; in criminal justice, individuals receive pre-trial services and decisions about supervision, release, or detention; interventions; in social services, clients engage with social workers who remember their personal history and new goals, connect them to resources, advocate for and assess them, and help them navigate services. } It simply reminds of the broader context of inputs (resources and constraints), activities (decisions and interventions), and a wide variety of outcomes ranging from short or longer-term that might be plausibly directly affected by the deployment of predictive models (and their algorithmic systems).

-We argue that typically, introducing a new predictive model in an intake or targeting process is a \textit{programmatic change} that affects decision outputs, and therefore outcomes.
-Outcomes include both short-term, measurable outcomes as well as medium- and longer-term outcomes and overall policy goals (such as improving health outcomes broadly).

-In turn, formulating, developing, and maintaining a predictive model requires marshaling many of an organization's resources, which we broadly conceptualize as the \textit{total cost of ownership} of ADS.
-Organizations in consequential domains are constantly tasked with doing more with less, and they need to use these limited resources to develop, procure or pay for ADS, potentially instead of other programmatic changes. \textit{Is it worth it, in terms of improving societal outcomes?} It is urgent to establish a careful science of evaluating ADS' impacts to actively steer their development, rather than leaving it up to hype or inertia.
+What we call the \textit{total cost of ownership} of ADS refers to the substantial resource investment required to formulate, develop, evaluate and maintain a predictive model and/or ADS.
+Since organizations in consequential domains are constantly tasked with doing more with less, a key question is\textit{whether the total cost of ownership of ADS is worth it, in terms of improving societal outcomes, compared to alternatives.} It is urgent to establish a careful science of evaluating ADS' impacts so that institutions can actively steer ADS development, rather than being steered by hype or inertia.

 \paragraph{Policy Context}